 Trans man/woman:

-This term refers to people who identify as man or woman.
-People who identify themselves this way often transition socially and/or medically.
-A transwoman is someone who was assigned the gender ‘male’ at birth (AMAB), but who transitions to a woman.
-A transman is someone who was assigned the gender ‘female’ at birth (AFAB), and who transitions to a man.
+This term refers to people who identify as a man or a woman.
+Some people who identify this way choose to socially and/or medically transition, while others do not.
+A trans woman is someone who was assigned the gender ‘male’ at birth (AMAB) and identifies as a woman.
+A trans man is someone who was assigned the gender ‘female’ at birth (AFAB) and identifies as a man.

 Non-binary:

-The non-binary identity is an umbrella in and of itself, as it contains a range of identities that fall in-between or outside of the binary.
-Some people who identify as non-binary or one of its subcategories identify as transgender, some don’t.
-Some people also take steps to transition socially or medically.
-Cick here to read more about what non-binary means.
+The non-binary identity is often described as an umbrella term itself, as it includes a range of identities that fall in-between or outside of the gender binary.
+Some non-binary people identify as transgender, while others do not.
+Some people may explore social or physical changes, while others do not, and all of these experiences are valid.
+Click here to read more about what non-binary means.

 Crossdressing:

-People who crossdress temporarily put themselves into a gender expression that doesn’t (completely) align with their assigned gender at birth.
-For example, a person who was assigned male at birth, and who identifies as a man most of the time, can enjoy wearing dresses in the moments they feel more aligned with a feminine gender expression.
+People who crossdress may explore clothing or presentation that does not fully align with societal expectations linked to their assigned gender at birth.
+For example, a person who was assigned male at birth and who identifies as a man may enjoy wearing dresses at moments when they feel more aligned with a feminine form of expression.
+Crossdressing relates to gender expression and does not necessarily indicate a person’s gender identity.

 Gender expression vs gender identity